georgearrowwood/exponential-e-test/README.md

 # Test task for Exponential-e by Juri Kalinin

+## Live demo

+* Live demo of this test app can be found by this url: http://ert.fivetags.co.uk/ .
+* App is built as docker image, pushed to aws docker images repository and then deployed in to aws cluster.

+## Features

 I have done this test task with React, based on my own built boilerplate, here is some features of it:

 * Uses given template as basic for ui and functionaity idea.